Mullins-Lab/SMR_edits/README.md

 Basic steps include:
  - prepare the locus file by extracting QTL regions around the fine-mapped SNPs,
- - 'force' these fine-mapped regions to be the QTL instruments in the SMR analysis,
+ - 'force' these fine-mapped SNPs to be the QTL instruments in the SMR analysis,
  - run SMR analysis and filter the results accordingly.

 Inputs needed: